Stock market today: Wall Street holds steadier following its worst day in weeks

 NEW YORK (AP) — U.S. stock indexes are holding steadier Wednesday following their worst day in weeks.

-The S&P 500 was 0.2% higher in morning trading and clawing back a bit of its 0.7% loss from the prior day.
-The Dow Jones Industrial Average was up 64 points, or 0.2%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was 0.4% higher in midday trading and clawing back some of its 0.7% loss from the prior day.
+The Dow Jones Industrial Average was up 88 points, or 0.2%, as of 11:20 a.m.
+Eastern time, and the Nasdaq composite was 0.6% higher.

+GE Aerospace jumped 6% for the biggest gain in the S&P 500.
+It's the second day of trading for the company after splitting off its power and energy business to mark the end of the General Electric conglomerate.
+Cal-Maine Foods rose 3.5% after reporting stronger profit for the latest quarter than expected by selling a record number of eggs.

 Stocks have broadly slowed their roll since screaming 26% higher from November through March.
 Worries are rising that a remarkably resilient U.S. economy could prevent the Federal Reserve from delivering as many cuts to interest rates this year as earlier hoped.
 Critics have also been saying at least a pullback was overdue after stock prices had grown expensive by several measures.